 Guest Star Party Members Dickson and Alvis are effectively unbeatable when they fight alongside you, their HP never droping below one.
 That's kind of silly until you figure out their true identities.
 Dickson is Zanza's disciple, granted with immortality; and Alvis is Monado, ie. reality incarnate.
 There's no way guys like them would fall to those simple Mooks.

-While there is a canon explanation for Fiora getting her old Homs body back, there's a plenty plausible reason for it even without that.
+While there is a canon explanation (that is All There in the Manual) for Fiora getting her old Homs body back (there's a machine that can regenerate her body, that they used after her upgraded abilities were no longer needed), there's a plenty plausible reason for it even without that.
 At the end of the game, however briefly, Shulk is basically god.
 If there was one thing he'd want to do with that power, wouldn't giving Fiora her body back be right on the top of the list?

 A minor one, but the icons for Landmarks on the map are monoliths.